 When should I seek medical advice?

-Seek medical advice in any of the following situations, or if any other symptoms occur that you are concerned about:
+Seek medical advice in any of the following situations:

 - If you suspect that you are becoming lacking in body fluid (dehydrated).